Ankur-singh/BetterEngineering/notes/uv.md

 These commands help you initialize and manage your Python projects, install/remove dependencies, and handle environment configuration.

 ### `uv init`
 Initialize a new project in the working directory, or in a target directory by providing a name (e.g., `uv init new_project`).
+If you have an existing project, use `--bare` argument.

 ### `uv add / remove`